turbot/guardrails-docs/docs/runbooks/enterprise-monitoring/install-setup-steampipe-powerpipe/index.md

 ---
-title: "Steampipe and Powerpipe: Installation and Setup Guide"
+title: "Install and Setup Steampipe and Powerpipe"
-sidebar_label: "Steampipe and Powerpipe: Installation and Setup Guide"
+sidebar_label: "Install and Setup Steampipe and Powerpipe"
 ---

-# Steampipe and Powerpipe: Installation and Setup Guide
+# Install and Setup Steampipe and Powerpipe

 This runbook provides detailed instructions for installing and setting up Steampipe and Powerpipe on a Linux system.
 It is to guide users through the installation and initial setup of Steampipe and Powerpipe tools on a Linux Host, specifically the Turbot Guardrails Bastion Host.
 These tools provide significant benefits for customers managing multiple workspaces: